JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 When setting up the SQL Database in pgAdmin, please follow the order of table creations and imports as presented in the comments in QuickDBD-ERD.sql file.
 If done in an incorrect order, pgAdmin may throw an error.
 To set up SQLite Database file run SQLite_Batch_File.bat file in powershell.

+Bat file will execute and establish database in sqlite for use later.

+Please pip install flask_cors to run flask app successfully.